COVID-19 pandemic in Nevada: Testing

-In May 2020, drive-thru testing sites opened at Wal-Mart stores across Nevada, part of the effort to add more testing sites across the state.
-Such sites continued to increase as more test kits became available, and cases of coronavirus were expected to rise as more sites opened.
-UMC began testing casino employees at the Las Vegas Convention Center, ahead of the casino re-openings.
-The convention center was capable of testing up to 4,000 people a day.
-At the end of May 2020, UMC began testing all of its patients for COVID-19, becoming the first hospital in Nevada to do so.
+Nevada began COVID-19 testing on possible patients on January 29, 2020.
+The first positive case was reported five weeks later, and demand for testing subsequently increased.
+The National Guard worked with UNLV Medicine and University Medical Center (UMC), both in Las Vegas, to increase testing.
+UMC tested thousands of resort workers ahead of the casino re-openings.
+At the end of May 2020, UMC also began testing all of its patients for COVID-19, becoming the first hospital in Nevada to do so.
 UMC had the ability to perform 10,000 tests per day, the highest in the state.
+As of September 2020, UMC had processed 320,000 COVID-19 tests, approximately one-third of all tests performed in the state.

+During the pandemic-related closure of casinos, the parking garages of several resorts in southern Nevada were utilized as drive-thru testing sites.
+Drive-thru sites also opened at Wal-Mart stores across the state in May 2020.
+Such sites continued to increase as more test kits became available, and cases were expected to rise as more sites opened.

 In August 2020, an epidemiologist for the state's COVID-19 task force noted a seven-percent decrease in the number of tests being performed, compared to a month earlier.
 Possible explanations included decreased transmission of the virus, and people becoming frustrated with the testing process due to delays in getting appointments and test results.
 At the end of the month, Clark County launched a temporary COVID-19 testing campaign, which aimed to test 60,000 people over several weeks at drive-thru test sites.
-The county sent out an emergency alert to mobile computers, urging residents to participate in the testing campaign.
-As of September 2020, UMC had processed 320,000 COVID-19 tests, approximately one-third of all tests performed in the state.
+The county sent out an emergency alert to mobile computers, urging residents to participate in the campaign.

 In late 2021, Chicago-based NorthShore Clinical Labs was hired to provide testing for young athletes in Washoe County.
 However, an investigation found the tests to be defective, missing 96 percent of positive cases.
 In January 2022, Sisolak announced that the state had purchased nearly 600,000 at-home tests which would be distributed to residents, in an effort to meet high demand for testing.